| A

 and trumpets resurrected a typical folk band of

+Delhi or Punjab.
 The WDR Big Band performed in India some years back and

+have another Indian project coming up soon.
 As musical ambassadors they have bridged many borders

 and it was